dullhunk/whats-the-story-learning-glory/index.md

 # What's your story, learning glory?

 Like many Universities, teaching and learning are key values at the University of Manchester.
 How are these values reflected in press releases from the University?

-## What's your story?

 We counted the occurrences of keywords in annual press releases that get emailed to the inbox of every member of staff at the end of each year.
-Here's the results for the University of Manchester from 2018 to 2024:
+Here's the results for the University of Manchester from 2018 to 2024, counting the words `teach`, `learn`, `student` and `research`.

 | Words / Year               |2018        |2019       | 2020      |2021       |2022       |2023       |2024       |
 | -------------------------- | ---------- |---------- |---------- |---------- |---------- |---------- |---------- |